-We believe the first step to creating a meaningful investment plan is to have a clear understanding of your financial goals, time horizon, cash needs, and ability to withstand portfolio declines over the short term.
+We believe the first step to creating a meaningful investment plan is to have a clear understanding of your financial goals, time horizon, short term needs, and ability to withstand portfolio declines in the near term.

 Many individuals ask us what we would recommend for their portfolio before we know any of their goals.
-Salespeople are trained investors to ask this question.
+Salespeople have trained investors to ask this question.
 Without knowing your goals, there is no way to make a recommendation on specific investments.
-Just like there is no way for a doctor to recommend a treatment without knowing your symptoms and ordering tests.
+This is similar to how a doctor cannot recommend a treatment plan without first examining your condition.

 The fundamental investment risk we all face is not losing one’s money, but outliving it or losing purchasing power to inflation.
-For planning situations we use a life expectancy of age 95 unless the client has specific health issues.
-This adds conservatism to our plans.
+When planning, we use a long life expectancy unless the client has specific health issues.

 We believe your ultimate success in investing is largely dependent on how you react to the day to day events which affect markets.
 It is our job to help you maintain perspective in times of market extremes, both on the upside and downside.
-The average investor underperformed the market by 3% because they bought when prices were up and sold when prices were down.
+The average investor underperforms the market by 3% because they buy when prices are high and sell when prices are low.

 We take the emotion out of investing and look at the value of assets.
 We buy when things are on sale and sell when they are expensive.
-This sounds simple, but we are inclined to move away from things that have hurt us in the past and move towards things that are pleasing.
-With investing this is just setting us up for a disappointment as expensive assets normally sell off and cheap assets eventually rise.
+This sounds simple, but when everyone else is buying the most expensive stocks, it’s natural to develop a fear of missing out.
+With investing this is just setting us up for disappointment as expensive assets normally sell off and cheap assets eventually rise.

 Diversification of equities and fixed income by style, size, and geography makes for a smoother ride when investing.
 At the same time, we constantly guard against “de-worsification” (i.e. over diversification).